ImmuneDynamics/ImmuneDynamics.github.io/spectre/spectre.md

 permalink: /spectre/
 ---

 **Overview**: Spectre is an R package and computational toolkit that enables comprehensive end-to-end integration, exploration, and analysis of high-dimensional [cytometry](https://immunedynamics.io/spectre/cytometry/) or [imaging](https://immunedynamics.github.io/spectre/spatial/) data from different batches or experiments.
-Spectre streamlines the analytical stages of raw data pre-processing, batch alignment/integration, clustering, dimensionality reduction, visualisation, population annotation, and quantitative/statistical analysis; with a simple, clear, and modular design of analysis workflows, that can be utilised by data and laboratory scientists.
+Spectre streamlines the analytical stages of raw data pre-processing, batch alignment/integration, clustering, dimensionality reduction, visualisation, population annotation, and quantitative/statistical analysis; with a simple, clear, and modular design of analysis workflows, that can be utilised by both data and laboratory scientists.

-See our [about](https://immunedynamics.github.io/spectre/about/) page for more information, and check out our [protocols](https://immunedynamics.github.io/spectre/#protocols) or [tutorial](https://immunedynamics.github.io/spectre/tutorials/) pages to get started.
+See our [about](https://immunedynamics.github.io/spectre/about/) page for more information, and check out our [getting started](https://immunedynamics.github.io/spectre/getting-started/), [protocols](https://immunedynamics.github.io/spectre/#protocols), or [tutorial](https://immunedynamics.github.io/spectre/tutorials/) pages to start using Spectre.

 ![Spectre](https://github.com/ImmuneDynamics/ImmuneDynamics.github.io/blob/master/images/Spectre.png?raw=true)